HireDale/daleydose/about-prescription-restrictions.md

 | **RESTRICT SCHEDULE II AND III** | The Prescriber cannot add Schedule II or Schedule III medication to their Daley Dose prescriptions, regardless of whether the patient profile permits its administration. |
 | **RESTRICT SCHEDULE II, III, AND IV** | The Prescriber cannot add Schedule II, Schedule III, or Schedule IV medication to their Daley Dose prescriptions. |
 | **ONLY OTCS** | The Prescriber can add only over‑the‑counter (OTC) medication to their Daley Dose prescriptions. |

+## **DRUG CLASSIFICATIONS**
+---
+The following are drug classifications that can be restricted by this feature.

+### Class II
+- **Description:** Drugs with a high potential for abuse, with use potentially leading to severe psychological or physical dependence.
+Considered dangerous.
+- **Examples:** Oxycodone, Hydromorphone, Methadone, Fentanyl, Morphine, Amphetamine (Adderall), Methamphetamine, Methylphenidate (Ritalin)

+### Class III
+- **Description:** Drugs with a moderate to low potential for physical and psychological dependence.
+Abuse potential is less than Class I or II but still significant.
+- **Examples:** Anabolic steroids, Testosterone, Ketamine, Buprenorphine, Codeine (when combined with acetaminophen)

+### Class IV
+- **Description:** Drugs with a low potential for abuse and low risk of dependence compared to Class III.
+- **Examples:** Alprazolam (Xanax), Diazepam (Valium), Lorazepam (Ativan), Zolpidem (Ambien), Tramadol

+### Class V
+- **Description:** Drugs with the lowest potential for abuse.
+Often preparations containing limited quantities of certain narcotics.
+- **Examples:** Cough preparations with less than 200 mg of codeine per 100 ml (Robitussin AC), Ezogabine, Pregabalin (Lyrica), Lomotil

 ## **SEE ALSO**
 ---